-LC overrides ODS and also overrides ODS Vol III (which can not be had online at this time, Jan 2026).
+LC overrides ODS and also overrides ODS Vol III (which can not be had online at this time, Jan 2026, as far as I know).

 ODS Vol. III has instruction for the more rare configurations, such as when the eve of a feast falls on a Sunday.
 On those days, the LC refers us to the ODS III.